akeneo/pim-api-docs/content/resources.md

 ## Attribute

-An attribute is a product’s characteristic.
+An attribute is a characteristic of a product.
 Each product is composed of a variety of attributes.

-Depending on your Akeneo Edition version, you can have up to 13 attribute types: text and text area, simple or multiselect, boolean (yes/no), date, image, price, number, metric, assets (digital resources like a video, picture, pdf file...).
+Depending on your Akeneo Edition version, you can have up to 13 attribute types: text and text area, simple or multiselect, boolean (yes/no), date, image, price, number, metric, assets (digital resources like a video, picture, PDF file...).

-An attribute can be localisable.
+An attribute can be localizable.
 It means that it can have different values for each locale.
-This allows you to manage a product’s translations according to the activated PIM locales.
-For instance, a localisable attribute will enable you to have one article name for each locale activated in your PIM.
+This allows you to manage translations of your products according to the activated PIM locales.
+For instance, a localizable attribute will enable you to have one article name for each locale activated in your PIM.
 It is mostly used for text or (simple or multi) select attributes.

 Some attributes can be shown only for specific locales.
 We will call them locale specific.
 For instance, a cold resistance attribute only for Russia, a Canadian tax only for Canada.

 Finally, an attribute can be scopable.
-An attribute is scopable if its values differ for each channel. for instance, you might have one short description for your e-commerce website, maybe one even shorter for your mobile app but a long one for your print catalog.
+An attribute is scopable if its values differ for each channel.
+For instance, you might have one short description for your e-commerce website, maybe one even shorter for your mobile app but a long one for your print catalog.

 :::warning
 An attribute cannot be both localizable and locale specific at the same time.